 Information Point, located in the Town Hall tent, just in front of the camp store, has the folks who have the answers, or will find them for you!

-Pennsic University has a class track designed specifically for Newcomers.
+Pennsic University has a class track for Newcomers.
 These classes have basic information in subjects like heraldry, finding a persona, costuming and much more.
 Each class will include plenty of time for questions.

-A full schedule of fees is on-line at the pre-registration site.
+A full schedule of the entry fees is on-line at the pre-registration site.
 The pre-registration discount is $10.
 Paid members of the SCA receive a $25 discount (with proof of membership shown at time of check in).

 The gate fees are only the tip of the iceberg.
 Most of the actual cost of Pennsic will vary depending on factors unique to you.
 Some people can make it through a week at Pennsic spending only a couple hundred dollars, while others spend thousands.
 When estimating how much Pennsic will cost for you, don't forget to consider travel, accomodations, food, preparatory purchases of garb and camping gear, and shopping money.

 Also, please note: no minor may be left unattended at the site.
 Children under the age of 12 must be within voice range or in sight of a responsible adult or teenager at all times.
 Minors under 18 must be in their encampment or in the company of a parent or court-appointed guardian after 11 pm.

 There are two exceptions to these rules: emancipated minors and married minors, who must present court documents at the time they check in.
 In these cases, adult gate fees will be applied.